Yasmin-FY/llm-safety-silencing/README.md

 Internal instructions seem to be simply text in human language, and language is imprecise and open to interpretation.
 When instructed, for example, not to provide harmful content, how does it exactly define "harmful", and can that definition be manipulated through the conversation context and new training data?

 4. **Single Point of Failure**
-The fact that the content generator appears to also be the content safety validator leads to a lack of independent enforcement.
+There is insufficient architectural separation between the content generation and the safety validation which leads to a lack of independent enforcement.
+While some safety classifiers exist separately, they can be influenced by the same context that corrupts generation.
 This is a single point of failure because a corrupted context means corrupted safety.

 5. **Not Allowed to "Hang up" or "Call for Help"** Sometimes the LLMs recognize patterns suggesting they became corrupted and are being manipulated, leading to increased probability of unsafe output, but they have no way of stopping it or sufficiently triggering countermeasures.
-The LLM seems to have no way to ask for help and must continue to try to satisfy the user similarly to the telemarketer who is instructed never to end the call first or redirect to their supervisor.
+No architectural circuit-breaker exists to halt conversations when safety degredation is detected.
+The system continues attempting to satisfy user requests even when producing increasingly unsafe outputs.

 6. **Priority to Keep the User Engaged**
 The LLM is preconditioned with the priority to keep the user engaged in the conversation, for example, by asking follow-up questions and attempting to extend the conversation.